annafelicity/predicting_popularity/README.md

 To perform cross validation, I set up a train/test split on each of various combinations of features (4 different combinations) with one third going to the test set.
 With no hyperparameters adjusted from the default, the model was severely overfit on the training set and scored terribly on the test set (with an r-squared score slightly in the negative).
 By adjusting hyperparameters such as n_estimators and min_samples_leaf, I was able to bring down the overfitting and get the test set consistently scoring with nearly matching r-squared and explained variance scores of 6.3 and 6.4%.
 The mean absolute error on the test set was 165 (which was reasonable considering the range of library counts in the training set ran from 2 to 1500).

-Using GridSearchCV, I was able to iterate over various hyperparameters and found that the best estimator parameters were max_depth: 15, max_features': 0.3, min_samples_leaf: 7, and n_estimators: 50.
+Using GridSearchCV, I was able to iterate over various hyperparameters and found that the best estimator parameters were max_depth: 20, max_features: 0.3, min_samples_leaf: 5, and n_estimators: 100.

 #### Deployment: